John Thomson of Duddingston: Artistic aspects

 Thomson had a studio at the foot of the manse garden on the shore of Duddingston Loch.
 Later, this was replaced by Duddingston Tower, a structure designed for Duddingston Curling Society in 1825 by William Playfair.
 The Society used the ground floor as their clubhouse, and Thomson used the upper floor of the tower, known today as "Thomson's Tower", as his studio.

 The move to Duddingston allowed him to renew his acquaintances with men of influence in artistic circles and develop his art.
 Like his early teacher, Naysmith, Thomson believed in working outdoors, observing directly from nature.
-Influenced by the techniques of Rosa, Lorrain, Poussin, Raeburn and renowned English landscape artist Turner, he developed a broad Romantic style, and became a landscape artist with an established reputation.
+Influenced by the techniques of Rosa, Lorrain, Poussin, Raeburn and renowned English landscape artist J.M.W.
+Turner, he developed a broad Romantic style, and became a landscape artist with an established reputation.
 This allowed him to augment his small stipend and become quite wealthy through the sale of his paintings.

 In addition to Scott, Naysmith and Raeburn, Thomson was friendly with writer and fellow amateur artist, Thomas Dick Lauder, and such was Thomsons reputation that in 1818 he entertained Turner at his studio, who is said to have remarked of the outlook over the Loch: "By God sir, I envy you that piece of water."
+Duncan Macmillan sees the influence of Turner and John Constable in Thomson's Fast Castle from Below, painted around 1824.
 Thomson went on to collaborate with Turner in producing engravings to illustrate Walter Scott's Provincial Antiquities and Picturesque Scenery of Scotland, published in 1826.

 Recognising his talent, Thomson's congregation nominated him to become a member of the Association of Artists in Edinburgh.
 He went on to receive honorary memberships of the Royal Institution for the Encouragement of the Fine Arts in Scotland and the Royal Scottish Academy.

 Family

 In 1801 he married Isabella Ramsay (1782-1809) daughter of Rev John Ramsay of Kirkmichael.
 Together they had a daughter Margaret (1806-1827).
 Their son Thomas Thomson MD (1802-1873) became mayor of Stratford-upon-Avon.
 John Thomson (1803-1870) was a Captain in the HEICS.
 Their daughter Isabella Thomson (1809-1869) married the artist Robert Scott Lauder.

 In 1813, following Isabella's death he married Frances Ingram Spence (1779-1845).
 She was the widow of Martin Dalrymple of Fordel.
-They had further sons: Francis Thomson MD (1814-1858); Henry Francis (b.1819); Edward (b.1821); and two daughters, Emily (b.1816) and Mary Helen (b.1817).
+They had further sons: Francis Thomson MD (1814-1858); Henry Francis (b.
+1819); Edward (b.1821); and two daughters, Emily (b.1816) and Mary Helen (b.1817).

 His older brother was the antiquarian Thomas Thomson FRSE.